 Software Heritage - Datastore Scrubber#

-Tools to periodically checks data integrity in swh-storage and swh-objstorage, reports errors, and (try to) fix them.
+Tools to periodically checks data integrity in swh-storage, swh-objstorage and swh-journal, reports errors, and (try to) fix them.

 The Scrubber package is made of the following parts: